Are engineers creative? Well, not all engineering roles demand creativity, but engineering as a whole is pretty big on it.

 “Are engineers creative?” wrap up

-Do you think engineers are creative?
-Which profession do you think showcases the highest level of creativity?
+What do you think?
+Are engineers creative?
+And which profession do you reckon takes the cake for the highest level of creativity?

 Featured Image Photo Credit: Johann Nepomuk della Croce (image cropped)

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER